 3. §86.012-2.
 September 15, 2011.

-3.1 Amend paragraph as follows: The definitions of 40 CFR §86.010-2 continue to apply to model year 2010 and later model year engines and vehicles.
+3.1 Amend paragraph as follows: The definitions of 40 CFR §86.010-2 continue to apply to model year 2010 through 2026 model year engines and vehicles.
 The definitions listed in this section apply beginning with model year 2012.
 “GHG Urban Bus” means a passenger-carrying vehicle with a load capacity of fifteen or more passengers and intended primarily for intracity operation, i.e. , within the confines of a city or greater metropolitan area.
 GHG urban bus operation is characterized by short rides and frequent stops.
 To facilitate this type of operation, more than one set of quick-operating entrance and exit doors would normally be installed.
 Since fares are usually paid in cash or tokens, rather than purchased in advance in the form of tickets, GHG urban buses would normally have equipment installed for collection of fares.
 GHG urban buses are also typically characterized by the absence of equipment and facilities for long distance travel, e.g., rest rooms, large luggage compartments, and facilities for stowing carry-on luggage.

 B. California Provisions.